ThiwankaSD/petstore/README.md

 It produces the `quarkus-run.jar` file in the `build/quarkus-app/` directory.
 Be aware that it is not an _??ber-jar_ as the dependencies are copied into the `build/quarkus-app/lib/` directory.

-To launch the test page, open your browser at the following URL
+To launch the test page, open your browser at the following URL.
+It will lanuch the server stub as a HTML page with the supported microprofile specifications

     http://localhost:8080/index.html